 Along with the basic Common Application essay, the Ivy League schools require supplemental essay responses.
 These additional essays help these elite schools gain a deeper understanding of you as an applicant.
 It’s also your chance to explain how the school is a good match for you and how you can enhance their unique college community.
 What is important to you?
 How will an education from their school help advance your goals for the future?

-When addressing each prompt, it is essential to consider the overall character and focus of the school in relationship to your personal objectives.
+When addressing each prompt, it is essential to consider the overall character and focus of Brown University in relation to your personal objectives.
 Visit the school website, read about their educational mission, and think about how the school supports your interests.
 Did you know that an impressive 100% of Brown faculty teach undergraduates?
 As the first Ivy League school to accept students from all religious affiliations, Brown is known for its openness.

 How you respond to this question demonstrates your potential to succeed in Brown’s independent academic framework.
 This is a great opportunity to reflect on how you approach learning and discuss which subjects engage you.
-As you explain the scholarly topics you are passionate about, you are providing a context for your interests and offering insight into how you navigate the academic world.
+As you explain the subject fields and scholarly topics you are passionate about, you are providing a context for your interests and offering insight into how you navigate and process your world.

 Note: If you are interested in Chemistry, Computer Science, Engineering, Geology, Mathematics or Physics, you must complete additional Science/Engineering statements.
 Likewise, if you are applying to the 8-year Program in Liberal Medical Education (PLME) or the 5-year Brown/RISD Dual Degree Program (BRDD), you must also complete additional special programs statements.

-If you’re applying to the Brown University, you already know you’re up against tight competition.
+If you’re applying to Brown University, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!